Policies/Suggestions - Reunion Tips - Check In/Out and Maintenance

 4-WHEELERS/DIRT BIKES/SNOWMACHINES/ETC: Please bring them to the Lodge.
 We ask that you do not ride them on Lodge property.
 There are awesome places to ride within minutes, please see the area map on this site.

-PLEASE NO ANIMALS IN THE LODGE: Disregarding this will result in loss of your deposit, and any future use of the Lodge.
+PLEASE NO ANIMALS AT THE LODGE: Disregarding this will result in loss of your deposit, and any future use of the Lodge.

 RV: We have no RV hookups at this time.
 You are welcome to park close to the lodge where there are outside plugs.

-TENTS: If you have kids that want to set up tents make sure they are either in the ball field or behind the sports court... the automatic sprinklers in the yard come on in the night.
+TENTS: Set up tents in the ball field or behind the sports court... the automatic sprinklers in the yard come on in the night.

 KITCHEN: Most of the things you would find in your kitchen at home... and some extras like two ovens/cook tops.
 Commercial refrigerator (double) and freezer should hold all of your perishables.
 There are so many things available... a more complete list is found on this website.